fossabot/appimages/src/content/blog/arduino-ide.md

 ---
 title: "Arduino IDE"
 meta_title: ""
-description: "The open-source Arduino Software (IDE) makes it easy to write code and upload it to the board.
-This software can be used with any Arduino board"
+description: "The open-source Arduino Software (IDE) makes it easy to write code and upload it to the board"
 date: 2023-08-31T17:49:00Z
 image: "/images/image-placeholder.png"
 categories: ["Development"]